 The only Business-Type Activity of the School District is the food service operations.
-This program had revenues of \$3.10M and \$2.98M for the fiscal years 2017 and 2016, respectively.
-Food service expenses were \$3.00M and \$2.83M for the fiscal years 2017 and 2016, respectively.
+This program had revenues of \$3.20M and \$3.10M for the fiscal years 2018 and 2017, respectively.
+Food service expenses were \$3.04M and \$3.00M for the fiscal years 2018 and 2017, respectively.
 The contracted food service vendor guarantees a profit from their services.
-A profit of approximately \$101K and \$153K was realized for the fiscal years 2017 and 2016, respectively.
-Without depreciation, the food service operations would have a profit of approximately \$176K and \$225K for fiscal years 2017 and 2016, respectively.
+A profit of approximately \$166K and \$101K was realized for the fiscal years 2018 and 2017, respectively.
+Without depreciation, the food service operations would have had a profit of approximately \$241K and \$176K for fiscal years 2018 and 2017, respectively.
 The Statement of Revenues, Expenses, and Changes in Fund Net Position on page 8 for this Proprietary Fund will further detail the actual results of operations.